Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 set.seed(7) ex_cv_ridge <- cv.glmnet(x, y, alpha = 0, nfolds = 10) ex_ridge_err <- ex_cv_ridge$cvm[ex_cv_ridge$lambda == ex_cv_ridge$lambda.min] ex_lasso_err <- cv_lasso$cvm[cv_lasso$lambda == cv_lasso$lambda.min] round(c(ridge_cv = ex_ridge_err, lasso_cv = ex_lasso_err), 2) #> ridge_cv lasso_cv #> 24.71 23.52

 Three penalties, one decision.
-The right choice depends on what you want the final model to do: keep every predictor and tame them, pick a short list, or handle correlated groups gracefully.
+The right choice depends on what you want the final model to do: keep every predictor and tame them, pick a short interpretable list, or handle correlated groups gracefully.

 Quick decision tree for picking a penalty.